zgutterm/IBMThink2019/1-CreatingBasicRoutes/README.md

 ```
 - Using your favorite IDE, import or open the `IBMThink2019/1-CreatingBasicRoutes/processing-orders` project.

-- If using JBoss Developer Studio, click File -> Import -> Maven -> Existing Maven Projects and click Next.
-Navigate to `IBMThink2019/1-CreatingBasicRoutes/processing-orders` and click Ok.
-It may take a few moments for Maven to download the project dependencies.
+- If using JBoss Developer Studio, click File -> Import -> Maven -> Existing
+Maven Projects and click *Next*.
+Navigate to
+`IBMThink2019/1-CreatingBasicRoutes/processing-orders` and click *Ok*.
+It may
+take a few moments for Maven to download the project dependencies.

 Note: Your project will import with errors.
 This is expected.
 You will resolve these errors in this exercise.